danransdorf/math-visualizer/README.md

 ## Beware

 This project follows **Ad-Hoc Driven Development (AHDD™)**, it is a vibe-coded tool immediately applied to studying for end-of-semester exams.
+Hence the curriculum will be **tailor**ed (Taylor-expanded locally) to the MFF CUNI general mathematics program.

 ![vibe-coded](https://img.shields.io/badge/vibe--coded-during%20exams-critical)